 - 1. Coaches are expected to adhere to both the Boys & Girls Club and NFL FLAG philosophies, coaching guidelines and the Club's code of conduct. - 2.
-Both the offensive team and defensive team can have one coach in the huddle for the first week of the season (or their first game IF they have a bye in week #1) - a.
+Both the offensive team and defensive team can have one coach in the huddle for the first week of the season only.
+Note a team that has a bye in week #1 will be allowed a coach in the huddle in week #2. - a.
 Coaches must be on the sidelines at the start of each play. - b.
-After the first week of the season (or their first game), no coaches can be on the field.
+After the first week (or week #2 if there are byes in the schedule) of the season, no coaches can be on the field (or in the huddle).